maltekuehl/k-DBCV/README.md

 # Draft-DBCV

-DBCV* is an efficient implementation of the density based cluster validation designed (DBCV) method proposed by Moulavi et al. (2014).
+DBCV* is an efficient python implementation of the density based cluster validation (DBCV) score proposed by Moulavi et al. (2014).

 ## Getting Started
 ### Dependencies